Skip to content

 The WAL (Write-Ahead Log) doesn't take up a constant amount of disk space.
 It can grow as changes come in, and shrink over time, or as checkpoints are made.
 The PostgreSQL database will automatically attempt to reclaim disk space in blocks when that data is no longer needed.

-While the WAL is shared by all databases, tables, and schemas, your CDC agent may only track a select few.
+While the WAL is shared by all databases, tables, and schemas, your Streaming agent may only track a select few.
 This means the WAL can quickly fill with untracked changes, particularly if your untracked resources have high traffic while your tracked resources have low traffic.
-Configuring the heartbeat for your CDC agent so your agent makes regular updates to a table in the database can help to avoid this issue.
+Configuring the heartbeat for your Streaming agent so your agent makes regular updates to a table in the database can help to avoid this issue.

 Prerequisites